 - A mixed-release environment where some members are at an older release level might have some restrictions.
-For details, read the "Creating application servers" article in the information center. - A WebSphere Application Server Version 7.0 Network Deployment cell can contain mixed releases of Version 5.1.x or Version 6.x nodes, but there is no mixed-node management support for Version 6.0.1.x.
+For details, read the "Creating application servers" article in the information center. - A WebSphere Application Server, Network Deployment cell can contain mixed releases of Version 6.x nodes, but there is no mixed-node management support for Version 6.0.1.x.

-The Version 7.0 migration tools still migrate these nodes during deployment-manager migration, but they issue a warning message that the nodes cannot be managed by the Version 7.0 deployment manager.
+The Version 8.0 migration tools still migrate these nodes during deployment-manager migration, but they issue a warning message that the nodes cannot be managed by the Version 8.0 deployment manager.
 You can then do one of the following based on your needs:

 - Upgrade all Version 6.0.1.x nodes to at least Version 6.0.2.
-This will allow them to be administered by a Version 7.0 deployment manager. - Migrate these nodes to Version 7.0. - If you want to interoperate Version 7.0 with Version 5.1.x, you must be at or above the Version 5.1.1.1 level.
-Older levels of Version 5.1 do not support interoperability with Version 7.0. - You cannot add a Version 5.1.x node to an existing cell managed by a Version 7.0 deployment manager.
-You can only include a Version 5.1.x node in a Version 7.0 mixed-release cell through migration.
-First, migrate the Version 5.1.x deployment manager to Version 7.0; and then either keep the nodes at Version 5.1.x or migrate them to Version 7.0. - On the non-z/OS machine, the property -Dcom.ibm.CORBA.ORBCharEncoding=ASCII should be set in the administrative console under server_name > Java and Process Management >Process Definition > Java Virtual Machine > Generic JVM arguments. - On the non-z/OS machine, the property com.ibm.CORBA.ORBWCharDefault = UCS2 should be defined in the administrative console under server_name > Container Services > ORB Service > Custom Properties. - 3.
+This will allow them to be administered by a Version 8.0 deployment manager. - Migrate these nodes to Version 8.0.

+- On the non-z/OS machine, the property -Dcom.ibm.CORBA.ORBCharEncoding=ASCII should be set in the administrative console under server_name > Java and Process Management > Process Definition > Java Virtual Machine > Generic JVM arguments. - 2.
+On the non-z/OS machine, the property com.ibm.CORBA.ORBWCharDefault = UCS2 should be defined in the administrative console under server_name > Container Services > ORB Service > Custom Properties. - 3.
 If you are running WebSphere Application Server for z/OS with security enabled, you must set the property com.ibm.CORBA.validateBasicAuth=false in sas.client.props on the non-z/OS machine.
 It is set to true by default. - 4.
-Upgrade the Software Development Kit (SDK) used to one supported by Version 7.0.
+Upgrade the Software Development Kit (SDK) used to one supported by Version 8.0.
 Read Recommended fixes for WebSphere Application Server for more information.